Azure/mlops-v2/documentation/architecture/classical_with_feathr.md

    Personas associated with this phase may be primarily Infrastructure Team but may also include all of Data Engineers, Machine Learning Engineers, and Data Scientists.
 3. **Model Development (Inner Loop)**

    The inner loop element consists of your iterative data science workflow performed within a dedicated, secure Azure Machine Learning Workspace.
 A typical workflow is illustrated here from data ingestion, EDA (Exploratory Data Analysis), experimentation, model development and evaluation, to registration of a candidate model for production.
+However, with the added option of the Feathr feature store,  you can do feature engineering and store the features in the feature store, or use existing features already registered in the Feathr to do you your experimentation.
 This modular element as implemented in the MLOps v2 accelerator is agnostic and adaptable to the process your data science team may use to develop models.

    Personas associated with this phase include Data Scientists and ML Engineers.
 4. **Azure Machine Learning Registries**